 The Human Aspect: Culture Change and Strategic Transformation

-DAMA’s framework underscores the need for culture change and strategic transformation, recognising these as pivotal to successful data management into organisational operations.
+DAMA’s framework underscores the need for culture change and strategic transformation, recognising these as pivotal to embedding data management into organisational operations.
 At Clarity Company, we embark on this journey by first assessing the current maturity level, then crafting a tailored strategy for comprehensive transformation.

 Project Manager